 The cold water diving experiences and other water adventure companies have set up shop in the Hyack terminal.

-The Wharf Street floats are a very significant part of the Victoria port.
-Settled in the northern region to the seaplane terminal in the port and is owned by the Greater Victoria Harbor Authority.
+The Wharf Street floats are a very significant part of the Victoria Port.
+Settled in the northern region to the seaplane terminal in the port, it is owned by the Greater Victoria Harbor Authority.

 This is a beautiful place to roam around, just like the city of Victoria.
 With enchanting views of the Capitol Buildings, lovely little shops and restaurants, and the walkway it offers to the amazing Johnson St. Bridge and the Bastion Square just before it.